-- Make local server accessible from outside Internet When NAT is enabled the local computers are not accessible from outside.
-You can use Multi-NAT to make an internal server accessible from outside. - Support Non-NAT Friendly Applications Some servers providing Internet applications such as some mIRC servers do not allow users to login using the same IP address.
+Support Non-NAT Friendly Applications

+Some servers providing Internet applications such as some MIRC servers do not allow users to login using the same IP address.
 Thus, users on the same network can not login to the same server simultaneously.
 In this case it is better to use Many-to-Many No Overload or One-to-One NAT mapping types, thus each user login to the server using a unique global IP address.

-12. What IP/Port mapping does Multi-NAT support?
+13. What IP/Port mapping does Multi-NAT support?

-NAT supports five types of IP/port mapping.
-They are: One to One, Many to One, Many to Many Overload, Many to Many No Overload and Server.
+Multi-NAT supports five types of IP/port mapping: One to One, Many to One, Many to Many Overload, Many to Many No Overload and Server.
 The details of the mapping between ILA and IGA are described as below.
-Here we define the local IP addresses as the Internal Local Addresses (ILA) and the global IP addresses as the Inside Global Address (IGA).
+Here we define the local IP addresses as the Internal Local Addresses (ILA) and the global IP addresses as the Inside Global Address (IGA),

-One to One

-In One-to-One mode, the P-660R-Tx v2 maps one ILA to one IGA.

-Many to One

-In Many-to-One mode, the P-660R-Tx v2 maps multiple ILA to one IGA.
-This is equivalent to SUA (i.e., PAT, port address translation), ZyXEL's Single User Account feature that previous ZyNOS routers supported (the SUA only option in today's routers).

-Many to Many Overload

-In Many-to-Many Overload mode, the P-660R-Tx v2 maps the multiple ILA to shared IGA.
+- One to One: In One-to-One mode, the P-660R-Tx v2 maps one ILA to one IGA. - Many to One: In Many-to-One mode, the P-660R-Tx v2 maps multiple ILA to one IGA.
+This is equivalent to SUA (i.e., PAT, port address translation), ZyXEL's Single User Account feature that previous ZyNOS routers supported (the SUA is optional in today's Prestige routers). - Many to Many Overload: In Many-to-Many Overload mode, the P-660R-Tx v2 maps the multiple ILA to shared IGA.